kata198/indexedredis/README.md

 	 Example: ['Name', 'Description', 'Model', 'Price']

-*INDEXED_FIELDS* -  a list of strings containing the names of fields that should be indexed.
-Every field listed here adds insert performance.
-To filter on a field, it must be in the INDEXED\_FIELDS list.
+*INDEXED_FIELDS* -  a list of strings containing the names of fields that will be indexed.
+Can only filter on indexed fields.
+Adds insert/delete time.

 	 Example: ['Name', 'Price']